cleon30/Spot-Engine/README.md

 ### **Resolve**

+- Transaction ID must be in the Transactions History that our Engine has made.
+- Dispute of Transaction ID must be in the Dispute Tickets that our Engine has made.
+- Only 1 Resolve for Dispute ticket.
+- The client from the Transactions History must be the same as the client for who is resolving.
+- Client Account must not be frozen

 When you are actually receiving a resolve transaction, is indicating that the dispute has succeed and the held funds must be transfer to available funds.

  ***In this case I had the dilemma working with Resolving Deposit, because I was not sure if what is wanted is to reverse the transaction ID or just transfer the held funds to Available funds.***

+### **Chargeback**

+- Transaction ID must be in the Transactions History that our Engine has made.
+- Dispute of Transaction ID must be in the Dispute Tickets that our Engine has made.
+- The client from the Transactions History must be the same as the client who is chargebacking.
+- Client Account must not be frozen.
+- Type of transaction in the tx History must be Deposit.

+When you are receiving a chargeback, it means that the funds on held and total must be decreased by the quantity of the deposit that the client user has made.
+The account will be instantly frozen.